 - For added lemon flavor add a little fresh lemon zest to each bowl.

-- For best results if reserving some of the soup for freezing or for leftovers remove that portion before adding the pasta.
+- If reserving some of the soup for freezing or leftovers remove that portion before adding the pasta.
 Then add the pasta when reheating the soup.
 That way the pasta won’t be swollen or mushy.

-- Start by cooling the soup.
-For a quick and immediate (especially for soups with pasta) cool down place the pot in an ice bath and stir to cool.
-However do not submerge it or allow any of the ice water into the soup pot.
+Start by cooling the soup.
+For a quick and immediate (especially for soups with pasta), cool down, place the pot in an ice bath, and stir to cool.
+Do not submerge it.

 Lemon Chicken Orzo Soup